AgateHQ/axate-developer-docs/docs/analytics-hooks.md

 For Axate hooks to work you have to have Axate Wallet available on every page the hook is called.

-In order to use use it, you use the JavaScript window object.
+In order to use it, you use the JavaScript window object.

 Example: window.axateContribute()